edergernot/WebNetworkDump1.1/Readme.md

 This dump files and parsed files can be downloaded and used for deeper analysis.

-I tested with Cisco IOS, IOS-XE, NX-OS and Paloalto Firewalls.
+I tested with Cisco IOS, IOS-XE, NX-OS, HP-Comware and Paloalto Firewalls.
 ## Easystart with DockerContainer on local maschine!

 - Get Container from Dockerhub
-  - ```docker run -p 5000:5000 gerni1970/webnetworkdump```
+  - ```docker run -p 5000:5000 edergernot/webnetworkdump```

 - Start dumping the Network and browse to:
   - ```http://localhost:5000```